 A number of walking trails are situated in the Bunyeroo Gorge area and the Heysen Trail also passes through the gorge.
 The book “Explore the Flinders Ranges” is an excellent resource for visitors to the Flinders Ranges as it includes detailed information on the entire area.
 The Bunyeroo Gorge road continues on between the Heysen Range and ABC Range to Brachina Gorge and Aroona Valley, joining the Brachina Gorge road at a tee junction.

-7km north of the Oraparinna Homestead (National Parks Station) is the turnoff to Brachina Gorge and Aroona Valley can also be accessed through Bunyeroo Gorge road as above.
+7km north of the Oraparinna Homestead (National Parks Office) is the turnoff to Brachina Gorge and Aroona Valley can also be accessed through Bunyeroo Gorge road as above.